×

 • Bacterial infections from wearing contacts too much

-• Damage to the cornea from a deficiency in vitamin A which leads to chronic “dry eye”
+• Damage to the cornea from a deficiency in vitamin A leads to chronic “dry eye”

 • The formation of cataracts